Area Forecast Discussion

 NY Metro (KEWR/KLGA/KJFK/KTEB) TAF Uncertainty

-Friday: Mainly VFR.
-Slight chance of showers with MVFR cond in the afternoon and at night.
+Tuesday: Mainly VFR.
+Slight chance of a shower or thunderstorm towards evening and at night.

 Detailed information, including hourly TAF wind component forecasts, can be found at: https:/www.weather.gov/zny/n90